Jaleen Roberts: Career

-Roberts enrolled at Eastern Washington University where she studied Health and Physical Education to become a physical education teacher.
-As a student, she competed with the United States National Team at the 2017 World Para Athletics Championships.
 Roberts earned two bronze medals in the Women's 100 metres and Women's 200 metres, and silver in the Women's long jump.
 Her time of 28.28 for the 200 meters set a United States record.

 At the 2019 World Para Athletics Championships, she again earned a silver medal in the long jump.
 Roberts also qualified for the 2019 Parapan American Games where she earned four gold medals and set two record times.
 As a result of her athleticism, she was named to the United States 2020 Paralympics Track and Field National Team.